Leleat/Tiling-Assistant/README.md

 - You can directly open an app from GNOME's search results or appGrid in a tiled state (left or right) by holding `Shift` or `Alt`.
 It will also effect other extensions which extend appDisplay.AppIcon (e.g. Dash-to-Dock).

 - Raise/focus tiled windows as a group.

+- Resize tiled windows in a group (horizontal and vertical only)

 ![Preview](preview.gif)